PacktPublishing/Building-Serverless-Python-Web-Services-with-Zappa/README.md

 Create a project in the Pyramid framework and configure it with Zappa.
 Generate SSL Certificates using Amazon Certificate Manager.
 Configure custom domains with AWS Route 53.
-Create a Docker container similar to AWS lambda.
+Create a Docker container similar to AWS Lambda.

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1788837614) today!